Marine Zone

 Razor clams

-Fall and winter harvesting of razor clams can be a challenging but rewarding endeavor.
-Unlike the spring and summer, low tides are in the evenings and at night when visibility is poor or nonexistent.
+Spring and summer harvesting of razor clams can be a rewarding endeavor.
+Unlike the fall and winter, low tides are in the mornings and visibility is much better.
+Typical to the Oregon coast, the spring and summer brings better weather, which allows harvesters to see razor clams "showing" more readily.

 See this article for more information on razor clams, including how to harvest.